tweag/jupyenv/README.md

 # JupyterWith

 **disclaimer:**
-this is an experimental setup to find a comfortable way to setup JupyterLab with various kernels with Nix.
+the goal of this experimental repository is to find a comfortable way to setup JupyterLab with various kernels with Nix.

 This repository defines various Nix expressions that can be used to setup JupyterLab with various extensions and kernels.
 The JupyterLab environment is